Safeguarding, E-Safety and Wellbeing

-In addition, St James has three Child and Family workers (CaF Team) who are very experienced in dealing with family support and safeguarding.
-Sarah, Nicola and Lisa are available each day to work with children and their families.
+In addition, St James has a full time Pastoral Team who are very experienced in dealing with family support and safeguarding.
+Sarah, Sam and Vicky are available each day to work with children and their families.

 The Multi-Agency Safeguarding Hub (MASH) deals with referrals from professionals and members of the public who may have concerns about a child’s welfare.
 It makes the process of dealing with referrals quicker and more effective by improving the way county council: Children’s social care, Northamptonshire Fire and Rescue Service (NFRS), Youth Offending Service (YOS) and education, work alongside other partner agency colleagues including Northamptonshire police, Northamptonshire health partners, National Probation Service, and the East Midlands Ambulance Service (EMAS) to share information.